WordPress/gutenberg/docs/blocks/creating-dynamic-blocks.md

 ```
 {% end %}

-The PHP code is the same as above and is automatically handled through the Wordpress API.
+The PHP code is the same as above and is automatically handled through the WP REST API.